 Holton has created the opportunity for Upper School students to travel abroad to strengthen their language skills, develop a deeper understanding of and empathy for other cultures, and learn about globally significant issues.

-This fall, in collaboration with World Leadership School, Holton-Arms School will host a conference for teachers and administrators to learn, network, and share approaches for teaching global competencies and connecting classrooms to the world.
+This fall, Holton-Arms School will host a conference for teachers and administrators to learn, network, and share approaches for teaching global competencies and connecting classrooms to the world.
+Agenda, logisitcs, and registration will be posted by August.

 Mosaic is an on-campus celebration of cultures from around the world hosted annually by Holton’s Parents Association.
 The community event kicks off with a school-wide art contest, and the festivities include an evening of delicious international food, live performances, and a special out-of-uniform international dress day.
 Last year, nearly 40 countries and cultures were represented by Holton students and families.